piperinnshall/Glam/syntax/syntax.md

 !   !=       -- Negation and inequality
 <   <=       -- Less than and less than or equal
->   >=       -- Greater than and greater than or equal &   |        -- Logical AND and OR
+>   >=       -- Greater than and greater than or equal and or       -- Logical AND and OR
 ```

 ---